Anne Scheiber

-Anne Scheiber (October 1, 1893 – January 9, 1995) was an American IRS auditor and a post-mortem philanthropist who was known for her unconventional way of obtaining wealth.
-Though she never earned a salary of more than $4,000 per year, she amassed a fortune of $22 million through frugal living and investing.
+Anne Scheiber (October 1, 1893 – January 9, 1995) was an American IRS auditor and a post-mortem philanthropist who, over 50 years of retirement, secretly amassed significant wealth and upon her death donated it all—US$22 million—to Yeshiva University for scholarships for women.
+She never earned a salary of more than $4,000 per year until her 1944 retirement and lived frugally in a rent-controlled apartment, letting her investments grow through a tax-efficient "buy and hold" approach.

 Career

-Anne Scheiber was an unknown, reclusive and extremely frugal New York woman who worked as an auditor for the United States Internal Revenue Service, retiring from the IRS in 1944.
+Anne Scheiber was an unknown, reclusive and extremely frugal New York woman who worked as an estate auditor for the United States Internal Revenue Service, retiring from the IRS in 1944.
 She never earned a salary of more than $4,000 per year, and although she was an exemplary worker, she never received a promotion.
 This likely reflected discrimination towards women in the workforce in general during that period, as well as attitudes of antisemitism that were endemic in elite American institutions in the mid-20th century, including the U.S. government.
 Despite her experiences with discrimination, Scheiber's life became noteworthy for her accomplishment as an extremely skillful investor during her 50 years of retirement, and ultimately as a surprise philanthropist in support of women's education.

 Scheiber was born in Brooklyn, New York, and lived to the age of 101.
 She had nine siblings, but apparently had few close family members or friends and never married.
 Her father died when she was young, and she was raised by her mother, and thus began working in her teen years to earn money.
 Despite the difficulties of her early years, Scheiber managed to graduate both from college and law school, but chose to work as an auditor with the IRS.
 Her only known acquaintances were Ben Clark, her attorney, and William Fay, her broker at Merrill Lynch.